 You’re ready to move to a new place nearby.
 Before you book a mover, know that not all movers are created equal.
-You don’t just want to go online and search “local movers near me cheap.”
+You don’t just want to go online and search “local moving companies near me.”
 Most likely, you won’t find the best solution for your needs.

-There are a few things to know before you hire a moving company.
-For example, you need to know what local movers do.
+There are a few things to know before you hire a local moving company.
+For example, you need to know what exactly they can do.
 You also need to understand what services to pay for, depending on your need and budget.
-Finally, you need to know what questions to ask to find the right moving company.
+And finally, you will need to know what questions to ask to find the right moving company.

-At the same time, a local move can be a move of any size.
+At the same time, a move of any size can be considered local.
 For example, your local move may entail moving a smaller space, like a studio apartment.
 On the other hand, your local move may mean boxing up the contents of your seven bedroom home or your retail store.

 That’s right, local movers don’t just move homes.
-You can hire local movers to move your business, rearrange furniture in your home, or remove junk.
-You can even hire local movers to transport items to a nearby storage location.
+You can hire one to move your business, rearrange furniture in your home, or remove junk.
+You can even hire movers to transport items to a nearby storage location.
+So, the best mover to hire locally is both trustworthy and can handle all of the moving services you will need, whether residential or commercial.

 If you think you need to hire a small company to move you local, think again.
-At Nelson Westerberg, we know all about local and long-distance moves because we’re moving professionals.
+At Nelson Westerberg, we know all about local and long-distance moves because we’re moving professionals with a proven track-record of experience and hundreds of four-star moving reviews.

-You can go to a local mover and order moving services a la carte.
+You can choose to order moving services a la carte.
 For example, if you’d like to do your move yourself, you can rent a truck from a moving company and pack, load, and unpack your boxes yourself.
 Or, if you just need some help loading and unloading, you can hire a labor-only team to come to your house, load your vehicle, and unload it upon arrival.

-More often, people hire local movers to provide a combination of these services.
-Local moving companies can provide the labor, the moving trucks, and the equipment to move your shipment from point A to point B. They come to your location ready to pick up your packed boxes.
+More often, people hire full service local movers to provide a combination of these services.
+They can provide the labor, the moving trucks, and the equipment to move your shipment from point A to point B. They come to your location ready to pick up your packed boxes.
 Next, they load your boxes on to the moving truck, and drive the truck to your location.
 Finally, they unload your boxes from the truck and carry them into your new space.

 The easiest way to move locally is to hire a company to do all of that heavy lifting for you.
 The best local movers will take care of everything.
 For example, your local move can include: